jchv/nix-binary-ninja/README.md

     This will add new options you can use in your NixOS configuration.

- 3. Enable Binary Ninja in your NixOS configuration:
+ 3. **Enable Binary Ninja in your NixOS configuration:**

+    This can go in any NixOS configuration module imported by your configuration:

     ```nix
     {